Featuring: Fred and Ann Bremer, Jessica and Sharon Bussert, Paula Martin, and Eric Morris

 Dates: September 9 – November 14, 2021

+Our third Photographers are Sharon and Jessica Bussert of Bussert Images, located in Nashville, Indiana where they own the B-3 gallery.
 Jessica and Sharon have always included flowers in their list of favorite subjects, but they are primarily landscape and wildlife photographers.
 During the COVID pandemic, when travel wasn’t possible, they began focusing more on floral images, producing many of the pieces seen in this show.
 The images are presented isolated on a black background, reflecting the isolation many of us felt during the past year.

 Eric Morris, a professional chef, and restaurateur, owner of Faces Bar & Bistro in the highlands, has emerged as a photographer in his own right, depicting people in action.
 During the 2020 protest in Louisville, Eric went to many of the protests and captured “Know Justice Know Peace.”
 Some of these photos have been used by news organizations such as the New York Times and are documentation of this recent living history.
 Eric also has taken some good photos of New Albany while working at his previous restaurants, Gospel Bird and Hull and High Water, which will also be part of the show.